Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/guides/cert-manager.md

   cert-manager to use Let's Encrypt's production server to provision a TLS certificate.
-- `tls` section of the Ingress directs the {{site.kic_product_name}} to use the secret `demo-konghq-com` to encrypt the traffic for `demo.konghq.com`.
+- `tls` section of the Ingress directs the {{site.kic_product_name}} to use the secret `demo-example-com` to encrypt the traffic for `demo.example.com`.
   This secret will be created by cert-manager.

 Once you update the Ingress resource, cert-manager will start provisioning